My Child Lebensborn: Reception

 Reviewers commented that the game was not fun because of its dark story, but felt the game taught important lessons for players and was still an experience worth playing.
 Polygon's Colin Campbell described Lebensborn as a "sort of bullying-management simulation" and praised the game for being an uncomfortable experience.
 Der Spiegel's Matthias Kreienbrink called the game "not fun" but noted that it was a "partly depressing, partly enlightening" experience.
 The Guardian's Simon Parkin felt that the game was "fierce and unflinching", and that although the game succeeded as a portrait of time in history, it was a "a difficult ride – oppressive, psychologically strenuous and repetitive."
 Pocket Gamer's Emily Sowden felt that it was an educational experience that was worth it for the "price of a cup of coffee".

 The game won a 2018 BAFTA Games Award from the British Academy of Film and Television Arts (BAFTA) at the 15th British Academy Games Awards on April 4, 2019, as a "Game beyond entertainment".

 The Google Play store later blocked access to the game in Germany, Austria, Russia, and France because of the sensitive nature of its content, with a Google spokesperson saying "This game does not violate our sensitive content policies in most countries, but it does so in a few markets."
 Festøy said "We're working to get more information from Google and have only been told we’ve been removed due to controversial content."
+The game has since been unblocked.